Leaving a job can sometimes be just as daunting as starting a new one.

 How much notice should my employer give me?

+Sometimes leaving a job isn’t your choice; occasionally an employer will make that decision for you.
+But just because you’re being dismissed, you still have rights.
 Your employer must give you at least the statutory minimum period of notice.
 This period depends on how long you've worked there:

 - Continuously employed for between one month and two years: one week